EgehizaJoy/airbnb-clone-project/README.md

 ### 📄 DevOps Engineer (optional in small teams)
 Automates deployment, manages servers, monitors system health, and ensures continuous integration and delivery (CI/CD) pipelines are in place.

+## 🛠 Technology Stack

+Below is a breakdown of the technologies used in this project and their purpose:

+### 🐍 Django
+A high-level Python web framework that simplifies the process of building robust, secure web applications.
+Used for handling backend logic, URL routing, and server-side rendering.

+### 🐘 PostgreSQL
+A powerful, open-source object-relational database system used to store and manage application data.
+Chosen for its reliability and support for complex queries.

+### 🔍 GraphQL
+A query language for APIs that allows clients to request exactly the data they need.
+Used to optimize data fetching between the frontend and backend.

+### 🌐 HTML5 & CSS3
+Core web technologies used to structure and style the user interface of the application.
+Essential for responsive and accessible design.

+### 💻 JavaScript
+Used to add interactivity on the frontend, handle dynamic content updates, and communicate with the backend via API calls.

+### 🧪 Pytest
+A testing framework for Python used to ensure the reliability of backend logic through automated tests.

+### 🐳 Docker
+Containerization platform used to package the application and its dependencies, ensuring consistent environments across development and deployment.

+### 🔁 Git & GitHub
+Version control tools used for tracking changes, managing branches, and collaborating with team members.